HL7/US-Core-STU3/pages/_includes/us-core-medicationstatement-intro.md

 The following are example usage scenarios for the
 US Core-MedicationStatement profile:

--   Query for active medications being taken by a patient
+-   Record or Query active medications being taken by a patient
 -   Query for all patients who are taking a particular medication
 -   Query for all patients who are/were taking a particular medication within a particular time period